OFS/ofs.github.io/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005.md

 * Use Quartus Platform Designer.
 This method requires familiarity with Quartus Platform Designer.
 With this option, you manually enter each address space and define the associated master and slave interface in a table provided by the Platform Designer.
 The parameters and attributes such as data width, address width, number of outstanding cycles, … etc. are also set to the desired values.
 After this is completed, you then connect each master and slave interface in the table.
 Platform Designer then generates the RTL files according to the table.
 For more details, please refer to the [Intel Quartus Prime Pro Edition User Guide](https://www.intel.com/content/dam/www/programmable/us/en/pdfs/literature/ug/ug-qpp-platform-designer.pdf).

 * Use the APF/BPF script that reads in `iofs_dfl.txt` and automatically generates APF/BPF IPs.
 Both APF and BPF are generated from Platform Designer using hardware TCL scripts.
-To provide a more user friendly experience to Intel OFS Rel 1 and AC ADP customers, a perl script `dfh2tcl.pl` has been developed to provide a higher level of abstraction.
+To provide a more user friendly experience to OFS Rel 1 and AC ADP customers, a perl script `dfh2tcl.pl` has been developed to provide a higher level of abstraction.
 The below figure illustrates the high level flow:

  **Figure 6-2 APF/BPF Generation**